raja-kumar/dense-face-alignment/README.md

 @inproceedings{kumar2023disjoint,
-  title={Disjoint Pose and Shape for 3D Face Reconstruction}, author={Kumar, Raja and Luo, Jiahao and Pang, Alex and Davis, James}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={3115--3125}, year={2023}
+  title={Disjoint Pose and Shape for 3D Face Reconstruction}, author={Kumar, Raja and Luo, Jiahao and Pang, Alex and Davis, James}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops}, pages={3115--3125}, year={2023}
 }